hajkeats/python_lambda_template/README.md

 export AWS_SECRET_ACCESS_KEY="<SECRET KEY>"
 ```

-Setup a directory for the source code of your lambda and at the same level download or clone this directory, and rename it 'terraform', e.g.
+Setup a directory for the source code of your lambda, and at the same level download or clone this directory.
+You may wish to rename it 'terraform', e.g.
 ```
 - src
     - __init__.py